 This upscale wine bar from the folks who brought you Lucques, features the usual wine, cheese and charcuterie with the bonus of exotic and unusual specials from its wood burning oven.
-These include asparagus with kumquat salsa and black olives, and trout with spicy chorizo and pickled golden raisins.
 They host regular 'Flights and Bites' events.
 Check their site for up-to-date details.

 8022 W. 3rd St.

 A reasonably priced Silver Lake mainstay that boasts not only beer and wine lists, but a soda pop list as well.
 So if it's not a Chianti kind of night maybe you'll opt for Mexican Coke or Faygo Rock & Rye instead.
 The menu changes often, advertising such tasty plates as duck confit, deviled eggs, different types of chorizos and a selection of veggies and grains that should delight most vegetarians.

 Primitivo has wines from all over the world--Australia, Italy, Chile, Spain, France, South Africa, Argentina and the U.S. They host events like wine tastings, 'Sangria Sundays,' 'Thirsty Thursdays,' and happy hour.
 Tapas offerings include a lovely beet salad with orange segments, pomegranate seeds and feta cheese in an orange honey vinaigrette.

 Venice, CA 90291